observIQ/bindplane-op-helm/README.md

 ### Secrets

-The Chart can accept a secret for configuring sensative options.
+The Chart can accept a secret for configuring sensitive options.
 This secret should be managed outside of helm with your preferred secret management solution.
 Alternatively, you can specify these options using a values file.
 See the [Chart documentation](./charts/bindplane/README.md).

 The secret should have the following keys: